strangerstudios/memberlite/README.md

 ### Changelog

 **4.4**
-* FEATURE: Adding layout for "No Sidebar" Layout for Blog, Archive, Posts.
+* FEATURE: Added layout for "No Sidebar" Layout for Blog, Archive, Posts.
-* FEATURE: Adding header background color customizer setting.
+* FEATURE: Added header background color customizer setting.
-* BUG FIX/ENHANCEMENT: Improving CSS for sidebar menus and other widgets to only target menu-style lists, not all lists and for the Theme My Login widget.
+* BUG FIX/ENHANCEMENT: Improved CSS for sidebar menus and other widgets to only target menu-style lists, not all lists and for the Theme My Login widget.
-* BUG FIX/ENHANCEMENT: Improving Customizer CSS output so that all input types to respect custom font settings.
+* BUG FIX/ENHANCEMENT: Improved Customizer CSS output so that all input types to respect custom font settings.
-* BUG FIX/ENHANCEMENT: Now adjusting buttons and button-style links hover "brightness" instead of opacity for better appearance.
+* BUG FIX/ENHANCEMENT: Adjusted buttons and button-style links hover "brightness" instead of opacity for better appearance.
+* BUG FIX/ENHANCEMENT: Added post_class `entry-header-grid` to posts formats so styling only applies in main loop.
-* ENHANCEMENT: Adding `memberlite_avatar_size` filter for adjusting avatar display size.
+* ENHANCEMENT: Added `memberlite_avatar_size` filter for adjusting avatar display size.
-* ENHANCEMENT: Improving Accessibility and SEO by adding `alt` tags to post thumbnails and avatar.
+* ENHANCEMENT: Improved Accessibility and SEO by adding `alt` tags to post thumbnails and avatar.
-* ENHANCEMENT: Updating to Font Awesome version 5.13.0.
+* ENHANCEMENT: Updated to Font Awesome version 5.13.0.

 **4.3 - 2019-05-13**
 * BUG FIX: Fixed bug where {post_comments} replacement wasn't returning the correct count in masthead area.